alan3737/KronoStock/README.md

 # MVP
 - display a list of sources and whether they are in stock
 - search functionality to search for the item
+- display last time item is available
-- chart that display when it was previously in stock
+- notification when in stock
+- item has a lower price
 # Additional
 - Bot that buys the item
 - top most popular items
+- chart that display when it was previously in stock
+- save favorite items
+- create and login to account
+- sort by company or category
 -----------------------------------------------------------------------------
 # Tech Stack
 - React
 - Nodejs
+- postgresql
--
+- aws